rj45/starjay/docs/cpu_isa_manual.md

 ### 2.7. `evec` - Exception Vector Register

 The `evec` register holds the address that will be loaded into `pc` when an exception, interrupt, or syscall occurs.
-This provides a single entry point for all exception handling, with the `ecause` register indicating the specific cause.
+This provides a single entry point for all exception handling except macro instructions, with the `ecause` register indicating the specific cause.

 On boot/reset, `evec` is initialized to 0.
 The reset code should set `evec` to point to the exception handler before enabling interrupts or executing instructions that might cause exceptions.